sap-tutorials/Tutorials/tutorials/btp-app-kyma-deploy-application/btp-app-kyma-deploy-application.md

  - [Set Up SAP HANA Cloud for Kyma](btp-app-kyma-hana-cloud-setup)
  - [Prepare User Authentication and Authorization (XSUAA) Setup](btp-app-kyma-prepare-xsuaa)
  - [Add Helm Chart](btp-app-kyma-add-helm-chart)
- - You have created a DB secret as specified in [Setup HANA Cloud](btp-app-#setup-hana-cloud).
+ - You have created a DB secret as specified in Step 3: `Setup SAP HANA Cloud` in [Set Up SAP HANA Cloud for Kyma](btp-app-kyma-hana-cloud-setup).

 ## Details
 ### You will learn